 Start by renting a bike in the Southside at the Market Street & 14th Street station in front of the Chattanooga Choo Choo.
 Ride down Main Street to the Main Terrain Art Park, where fitness and public art go hand in hand.
-Then, make your way towards the riverfront, dock your bike at the Power Alley & Riverfront Parkway station and enjoy lunch at Blue Plate, who serve breakfast items all day or Puckett’s, cooking up delicious Southern favorites.
+Then, make your way towards the riverfront, dock your bike at the Power Alley & Riverfront Parkway station and enjoy lunch at Puckett's cooking up delicious Southern favorites.

 After lunch, explore the public art around the Tennessee Aquarium and Ross' Landing, including The Passage.
 Then, walk up First Street to see the sculpture garden along the hill.
 Pick up a bike at 100 Walnut Street station (outside the Ice Cream Show), cross the glass walking bridge and head into the Bluff View Art District.